-NOW APPROVED FOR TEXAS AND MULTIPLE OTHER STATES FOR PI CONTINUING EDUCATION CREDITS - 18 HOURS FOR TEXAS,(including Ethics and Board Rules)
+NOW APPROVED FOR TEXAS AND MULTIPLE OTHER STATES FOR PI CONTINUING EDUCATION CREDITS - 18 HOURS FOR TEXAS,(including Ethics and Board Rules - Updated for 09/01/19 laws)

-16 HOURS FOR OTHER STATES (including 2 hrs Ethics) - see "courses" tab for other states.
+16 HOURS FOR OTHER STATES (including 2 hrs Ethics) - ALABAMA, IOWA, KANSAS, KENTUCKY, MISSOURI, MONTANA, OREGON, SOUTH CAROLINA, AND TENNESSEE.

 Complete the course at your own rate.
 30 minutes or 30 hours, it's up to you.
 You can advance the slides when you are comfortable you've learned the material.